Yan Yan (snack): Flavors

 Yan Yan comes in a variety of flavors.
-This includes vanilla sticks with chocolate, strawberry, mango, vanilla cream, and the newest, hazelnut, or chocolate sticks with vanilla cream.
+This includes vanilla sticks with chocolate, strawberry, mango, purple yam, vanilla cream, and the newest, hazelnut, or chocolate sticks with vanilla cream.

-Relation to other snacks
+Similar snacks

 Pocky is a similar Japanese snack which includes thinner sticks pre-dipped in cream.
 The cream comes in a much wider variety of flavors such as green tea cream or honey-flavored cream.
 Yan Yan is dipped by the consumer themselves, and comes in a more limited assortment of flavors.
 Meiji also produces another snack called Hello Panda.
 It is a panda-shaped biscuit with either chocolate, strawberry, vanilla, or matcha (green tea) flavored fillings.
 Yan Yan is also similar to the American snack Dunk-a-roos.

-Nutella has a similar snack called "Nutella & Go" that includes breadsticks or pretzels for dipping into their signature hazelnut spread.
+Nutella has a similar snack called Nutella & Go that includes breadsticks or pretzels for dipping into their signature hazelnut spread.
 It has similar packaging to Yan Yan, but Yan Yan is significantly taller while Nutella & Go is wider.